majapersson/cyberlink/README.md

 - Fixed voting with fetch to avoid page reload

 ### 2017-12-20
-- Fixed some structure and comments
 - Finalized ability to edit and delete comment

 ### 2017-12-19
-- Started on comment editing and deleting
 - Added ability to comment
 - Finalized user voting functionality

 ### 2017-12-18
-- Started working on voting
 - Added functionality to edit and delete posts
 - Added ability to see other users profile

 ### 2017-12-16
 - Added new post functionality and front page
-- Updated database query functions

 ### 2017-12-14
 - Added functionality for updating profile info, image and password